Special issue: Role of Pharmacognosy in the Development of Cosmetics

 Progress in natural actives research, new trends in formulation, assessment of cosmetic efficacy and advances in delivery technologies.
-Encompassing tissue structure, cell communication, cell signaling and cell regulation and trafficking.
+Encompassing tissue structure, cell communication, cell signaling, and cell regulation and trafficking.

 Cosmetic performance through sensorial appeal, neurobiology to improve skin wellness, immune system and cosmetics, dermatology and cosmetics treatments, skin microbiology and health.
 Decorative cosmetics and aesthetics, make-up and treatment, natural skin tone and beauty.
 Products for an aging (geriatric) population.
 Product development for emerging markets and the ethnic population.

 Nutraceuticals and special cosmetics, recent trends in hair, nails and skin protection and updating antiaging research.
 UV protection, protection against environmental stress, hydration and barrier function.
-Protective strategy within the skin – antioxidants, induction and/or protection of endogenous defense and ‘repair’ and delivery systems and vectorisation
+Protective strategy within the skin – antioxidants, induction and/or protection of endogenous defense and ‘repair’ and delivery systems and vectorization.